WFRSB/test/_Law-of-Retribution/trinity-ev.md

 * If your duration is not low enough, you can shoot the enemies you EV to get the energy instantly.
 Warning: this leads to running out of targets very quickly!
 * High strength means they get more energy with each cast
 * Flow is important - if you run out of energy, so does the rest of your team, unless you have pads
+* Enemy Radar helps you easily find enemies to use EV on
 * Optional: replace Flow and QT with Vitality and Natural Talent
-* Optional: use handspring to deal with the hostile knock-back that is so prevalent in JV due to high numbers of Moas and Ancients
+* Optional: use Handspring to deal with the hostile knock-back that is so prevalent in JV due to high numbers of Moas and Ancients
+* Optional: use Corrosive Projection instead of Enemy Radar if your team lacks at least 4 to ensure total armour strip

 ## Tactics